yeonghoey/the-plain/_posts/2016-10-02-book-review-the-design-of-everyday-things.md

 ## Summary

 Technology is getting complicated.
-The speed of technology changes is far faster then the speed of human changes.
+The speed at which technology changes is far faster than the speed of human change.
-The design problem is filling up this gap.
-And the design concepts in this book are all for keeping things simple, less error-prone.
+The design problem is filling up the gap, and the design concepts in this book are all about keeping things simple and less prone to error.

 Programming is no exception.
-In some sense, programming is nothing but a logic design.
+In some sense, programming is nothing but design for logic.
-With the concepts in mind, we would become a better programmer.
+With these concepts in mind, we can become better programmers.

 [^1]: It's actually [Spacemacs](http://spacemacs.org/), which is a plugin-powered *Emacs* with *Vim* key mappings.